Gashouse Gang

-The Gashouse Gang was the nickname of the St. Louis Cardinals baseball team of the early 1930s.
+The Gashouse Gang was the nickname of the St. Louis Cardinals baseball team that dominated the National League from the late 1920s to the early 1930s.
 Owing to their success that started in 1926, the Cardinals would win a total of five National League pennants from 1926 to 1934 (nine seasons) while winning three World Series championships (1926, 1931, 1934).

-Some baseball writers use the nickname to refer to a multi-year period.
-For example, Jack Cavanaugh has used the phrase, "the raucous Gas House era in the 1930s."

 Background

 The team started out in Major League Baseball as a member of the American Association as the Brown Stockings; they won four straight AA pennants before moving to the National League in 1892.
-St. Louis struggled through three decades of mediocrity, which saw them finish above fourth place just six times that matched the amount of times they finished below 9th.
+St. Louis struggled through three decades of mediocrity, which saw them finish above fourth place just six times that matched the number of times they finished below ninth.
 The Cardinals, owned by Sam Breadon with Branch Rickey as general manager and Rogers Hornsby as player-turned-manager, would see their cultivation of talent pay off in 1926.
-Flint Rhem was their only twenty game winner, while Bob O'Farrell was the National League MVP while Jim Bottomley drove in the most runs for a team that scored the most runs in the league as they narrowly beat the Cincinnati Reds by two games with a 89–65 record to win the pennant.
+Flint Rhem was their only twenty game winner, while Bob O'Farrell was the National League MVP and Jim Bottomley drove in the most runs for a team that scored the most runs in the league as they narrowly beat the Cincinnati Reds by two games with a 89–65 record to win the pennant.
 It was their first pennant since 1888.
 In the 1926 World Series, the Cardinals faced the New York Yankees.
 After winning two of the first three games, the Yankees roared back in the next two games to put them on the ropes for Game 6 and 7, which the Cardinals won in New York to win their first championship.
 The next year's team won three more games but fell short of the pennant by 1.5 games.
 However, the 1928 team won the league pennant with 95 victories, with Bottomley winning the MVP Award once again as the Cardinals narrowly beat the New York Giants by two games with Bill McKechnie now as manager.
 In the 1928 World Series, they met the Yankees again but lost in a straight sweep.
 The 1929 season saw three different managers in McKechnie, Gabby Street, and Billy Southworth (who had played for the Cardinals for the last three seasons of his career) as they went 78–74.
 Street would be retained as manager for the 1930 season.